-Angling Dreams and Adam Fisher have taken part in the production of several TV programmes and are often seen in the pages of Improve Your Coarse Fishing Magazine.
+Angling Dreams and Adam Fisher have taken part in the production of several TV programmes and are often seen in the pages of Improve Your Coarse Fishing Magazine and the Angling Times.
 Below are a selection of features from the last few years - click the image or the green highlighted links for the full version.

 Article on the Wye and Usk Passport with the great Kev Green